hdl4fpga/hdl4fpga/README.rst

 I found myself in a situation in which I had to debug a high-performance open source portable DDR Core.
 I needed to capture a lot of data to see as many events as possible.
-There weren¿t just a few signals, but more than sixteen to understand what was happening.
+There werenÂ¿t just a few signals, but more than sixteen to understand what was happening.
 That is how ScopeIO was born.

 Its goals were: